Introduction

 What is Multimodal AI?

-Multimodal AI refers to models capable of processing and integrating multiple forms of data such as text, images, audio, video, and even sensory signals like depth and motion within a single, unified architecture.
-Unlike traditional AI that handles each input type in isolation, multimodal AI creates synergy by learning from the interplay between modalities.
+Multimodal AI describes advanced models designed to process and combine multiple types of data such as text, images, audio, video, and even sensory inputs like depth and motion within a single, integrated system.
+Unlike traditional AI systems that analyze each data type separately, multimodal AI learns from the relationships and interactions across different modalities.
+This holistic approach enables machines to understand context more deeply and make richer, more nuanced decisions, much like humans do when using multiple senses simultaneously.

 Why It Matters.